 LDRs are currently accepted in PDF format.
-However, a final rule issued last year changes the LDR format requirements.
-The rule goes into effect one year after publication, on June 10, 2015.
+However, a final rule issued in 2014 changed the LDR format requirements.
+The rule went into effect one year after publication, on June 10, 2015.
 After June 10, all biologic LDR submissions must be made in Structured Product Labeling (SPL) format and submitted to the FDA through the Electronic Submissions Gateway (ESG).

 SPL is a versatile, useful document authoring standard that already is widely used for other electronic submissions to FDA, including NDC Labeler Code Requests, Drug Establishment Registration and Electronic Drug Listing.
 However, while SPL format does make data more useful, preparing LDR data in the SPL format that will pass validation at the FDA can be challenging.
 In addition, the FDA Guidance has added some LDR data values not previously reported.

 To meet the FDA’s LDR submission mandate on time, BLA holders should begin working now to choose an SPL preparation method.
 There are three main approaches to creating SPL submissions: